cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 There are developers from the community trying to resolve the problem by providing validator ranking system and simple staking tools.

-yieldscan
+1. yieldscan (補充yieldscan在做什麼)
-polkastat
+2. polkastat (補充polkastat做了什麼)

-However, no *Portfolio Management* tools for Polkadot/Kusama nominators to track their revenue and validator status after nonimation.
+However, no *Portfolio Management* tools for Polkadot/Kusama nominators to track their staking revenue and validator status after nonimation.

 ## Proposal Objective/solution/s to point 2:

 CryptoLab aims to provide a total solution for staking on Polkadot/Kusama.

+We have already provided some tools on CryptoLab and also Telegram bots and accumulated regular users.
+It is time to polish the site and to work on providing a total solution on staking.

 There are four top-tier goals included in this propsal.